aldomatic/spaceeeee-goods/readme.md

 You will need to add a .env file with the api key for the nasa api.
 `api_key=`

-1. Run the the script to download the images locally
+1. Run the command below.
+This will download the images locally and then start a server to show them.
 `
-npm run backend:download
+npm run bootstrap
-`
-2. Run the local server to display the image directory in the browser ` npm run backend:server
 `

 Now navigate to localhost:3000